ClaireLee22/Artistic-Style-Transfer-Vgg19-vs.-Xception-Model/README.md

 - Visualize the generated image

 (Optional)If want to keep training,
- - reload the saved weights
+ - Reload the saved weights
- - train the model
+ - Train the model

 ### Project Results
 - Created high-quality artistic images either using Vgg19 or Xception pre-trained network.